Asymptotic behaviour for a class of non-monotone delay differential systems with applications: Preliminaries

-\begin{pf} As in the above proof and without loss of generality, consider $v={\bf 1}$ in (a2') and the norm $|x|=\max_{1\le i\le n} |x_i|$ in $\R^n$.
+\begin{proof} As in the above proof and without loss of generality, consider $v={\bf 1}$ in (a2') and the norm $|x|=\max_{1\le i\le n} |x_i|$ in $\R^n$.
 From Lemma \ref{lem1}, \eqref{01} is uniformly stable.
-Since \eqref{01} is a linear homogeneous system, it follows that it is uniformly (and hence exponentially) asymptotically stable if the trivial solution $x\equiv 0$ is a global attractor of all solutions.
+We now prove that the trivial solution is a global attractor of all solutions.